petros-d/docs/enterprise/install-airgapped.md

 ## Step 3: Fetch Airflow updates

-By default, Astronomer checks for Airflow updates once a day at midnight from <https://updates.astronomer.io/astronomer-certified> (the check runs as a cronjob in Kubernetes).
-The URL returns a JSON with version details, but it is not accessible in an airgapped environment.
-There are several options to make the updates JSON accessible:
+By default, Astronomer checks for Airflow updates once a day at midnight by querying `https://updates.astronomer.io/astronomer-certified`, which returns a JSON file with version details.
+However, this URL is not accessible in an airgapped environment.
+There are several options for making these updates accessible in an airgapped environment:

-- You can download the JSON and host it in a location accessible within your airgapped environment, for example:
+- You can download the JSON and host it in a location that's accessible within your airgapped environment, for example:
-    - AWS S3 (no example)
+    - AWS S3
-    - Git (no example)
+    - Git
     - Nginx (example below)
 - You can disable the update checks (not advised)